Published on March 22nd, 2012 | by Tina Casey2

 As for the expense, Cobalt claims that its process costs up to 60 percent less than conventional methods for producing butanol from petroleum precursors.

 The Navy’s contract with Albemarle follows close on the heels of Cobalt’s announcement earlier this month that a demonstration run of its process exceeded the performance metrics that would be expected from commercial scale production, which puts Cobalt on track for its ambitious goal of launching the world’s first industrial scale cellulosic biobutanol plant.

 Cobalt’s eventual success will have been aided by the Department of Energy’s National Renewable Energy Laboratory.
 The company has been testing and refining its process at NREL’s Integrated Biorefinery Research Facility at the National Bioenergy complex in Colorado.

 As described by NREL’s Partnership Development team leader John Ashworth, federal resources like NREL will play a key role in new technological advances needed to make the biofuel industry competitive, just as they have played a role in developing fossil fuel and nuclear energy technologies:

-“NREL is dedicated to advancing the cleantech industry and continually look for ways to further the intellectual capital and clean technology endeavors across the country.
+further the intellectual capital and clean technology endeavors across the country.
 Our bioprocessing fermentation facilities can be used by non-DOE academic institutions and companies like Cobalt Technologies to conduct test trials, prove technology or even advance technology processes.”